Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/direct-database-access.md

 Overall, Direct Database Access addresses the challenges of accessing and reporting on complex, large-scale business data, making it a valuable tool for organizations with advanced data analytics and reporting needs.

+## Data Requests
+Your data is yours to control and own.
+The authoritative contact for a Hornbill instance can request a complete extract of the data (Database and File Attachments) once every 90 days which will be provided via Secure FTP in encrypted format.
+If you require more frequent access then the Hornbill ETL Service.

 ## Frequently Asked Questions